 For example, you may lose part of your capital if you decide to sell your T-bill before six months.
 In this case, it might not just be the interest rates you are losing out on!

-Also, the interest rate in the recent T-bill auctions has been falling, and there is no guarantee that it will remain even at 3.9% p.a..
+Also, the interest rate in the recent T-bill auctions has been falling, and there is no guarantee that it will remain at current levels.

 Let me try to summarize my thoughts in the table below –

 |Singapore 6-month T- bill|